The Bridge Program

 - Providing culturally and linguistically-appropriate education

 The Western Appalachian Health Care Access Consortium has increased the visibility of CHWs, healthcare access, and the health status of clients as a whole.
-Below are specific results from the program:
+Below are specific results from patients treated by CHWs through this program:

 - 39.2% of clients are meeting all their goals in their care plan